Sustainability

 • Right to work.

-Key Sustainability Issues with Human Rights
+Key Sustainability Topic with Human Rights

-Implications Analysis and assessment of key sustainability issues reveal that the company's direct and indirect operations, such as natural gas separation and investments in various energy/fuel industries (e.g., coal mining), significantly contribute to various negative impacts of climate change.
+Implications analysis and assessment of key sustainability issues reveal that the company's direct and indirect operations, such as natural gas separation and investments in various energy/fuel industries (e.g., coal mining), significantly contribute to various negative impacts of climate change.
 These impacts include environmental degradation, loss of biodiversity, and a subsequent decline in the population's quality of life, encompassing health issues, food and water insecurity, and displacement.
 Therefore, PTT has incorporated climate change as a critical factor in its strategic direction-setting process.
 In 2022-2023, the PTT Board of Directors approved strategic directions, long-term goals, and business plans reflecting the company's efforts to transition its business model towards a low-carbon society.
 These efforts aim to mitigate the impact and risks of climate change on communities, society, and future generations.
 The key initiatives include:

 • Divested investments in the coal business to focus on clean energy, reduce pollution, and mitigate environmental and community impacts, particularly those residing near mining areas.